-Ocean Power Parks is a grid of multipurpose platforms that exploit the potential and kinetic energy of ocean waves, wind, and solar energy to power a generator, producing renewable energy that can be provided to utility companies for further distribution.
-We are currently developing a full scale model.
+Ocean Power Parks is a grid of multipurpose platforms that exploit the potential and kinetic energy of ocean waves and solar to power a generator, producing renewable energy that can be provided to utility companies for further distribution.
+We are currently working on developing a full scale model.

 MODULARITY AND SCALE

 STRENGTH AND ENDURANCE